pugo/advent_of_code_2025_postscript/README.md

 answers with new insights on day 10 part 2.
 That helped me develop a better solution.
-Even though it took some 10 minutes to calculate through all the "machines" for that task on a modern machine I got the correct answer!
+Even though it took some 10 minutes to calculate through all the "machines" for that task on a modern machine I got the correct answer! *Many thanks to **u/kupuguy** for the specific solution idea that was possible in PostScript!*